Albrtito/ObsidianNotes/02-Atomic/1730567078 - The network layer data plane.md

 ---
 # The network layer data plane
 The data plane implements the [[1730567584 - Forwarding function of the network layer|Forwarding function of the network layer]].

-The systems that implement this layer are the [[1730624725 - Router|Routers]], specifically, the input-output and switching fabric components.
+The systems that implement this layer are the [[1730624725 - Router|Routers]],specifically, the input-output and switching fabric components.

 > [!attention] : MAIN IDEA: